-The Cybersecurity Act (CSA) came in to force in 2019 and introduces a European cybersecurity certification system for ICT products, services and processes.
+In 2019, the Cybersecurity Act (CSA) came into force which introduces a European cybersecurity certification system for ICT products, services and processes.

 In the years to come, the importance of certified products will increase and in some cases cybersecurity certification is expected to become mandatory.
 This page provides some information on the advantages of cybersecurity certification and how these cybersecurity certificates can be utilised.